Modifications and improvements

 - I like my bikes loud

-- By having Termignoni racing pipes without catalytic converter, emission control has kind of become pointless anyway
+- By having Termignoni race pipes without catalytic converter, emission control has kind of become pointless anyway

 Termignoni slip-ons installed (March 2016)